OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-6/README.md

 -   More than 2,800 built-in modules from package management using `apk` to `zfs` for managing zfs file systems
 -   Simple and richer Kubernetes object management via the built-in `k8s` module
--   Richer dynamic control of objects (Ansible variables and [jinja2] templating mechanism)
+-   Richer dynamic control of objects (Ansible variables and [jinja] templating)

 ## Examples